Avertra Empowers Customers with Digital Experience Platform for Utilities

 Avertra’s mission is to provide safe, secure, and innovative solutions that solve the problems that prevent energy and utility companies from delivering the superior service that consumers are increasingly demanding.

 One of those core problems is a general lack of efficiency.
 The customer onboarding process is a good example.
 “An agent has to go through a series of validations to verify that a customer can and should be able to move into a service territory.
 An agent must know what they’re looking for, and they have to access multiple systems, screens, and applications to complete a simple process,” explains Avertra’s CEO, Bashir Bseirani.

-The MiUtility platform integrates the various technical capabilities and services that utility companies need to serve their customers.
-MiUtility offers a microservices architecture with a reusable set of core domain models that become extendable into different features and services.
+The MiCustomer platform integrates the various technical capabilities and services that utility companies need to serve their customers.
+MiCustomer offers a microservices architecture with a reusable set of core domain models that become extendable into different features and services.
 This simplifies the number of clicks and screens agents have to navigate to carry out business processes.
-With MiAgent, one of the products within MiUtility, what was once a 16-minute on-boarding process is reduced to five minutes.
+With MiAgent, one of the modules within MiCustomer, what was once a 16-minute on-boarding process is reduced to five minutes.

-While Avertra’s thought leaders had a clear vision for transforming the utility industry with MiUtility, making that vision a reality was another story.
+While Avertra’s thought leaders had a clear vision for transforming the utility industry with MiCustomer, making that vision a reality was another story.

-Avertra’s development team is distributed across the United States, India, the Middle East, and the Netherlands.
+Avertra’s development team is distributed across the United States, India, Jordan, Dubai, and the Netherlands.
 Communication issues and time zone differences led to continuous refactoring and delays.
 “Misunderstandings by our engineering team led to issues with architecture, which caused issues with the actual development and delivery,” Bseirani says.
 “All those things required more time, more time, and more time.”

 Avertra had the industry expertise and development talent, but the challenges became a major roadblock, according to Bseirani: “We realized that unless we did something differently, these problems wouldn’t go away, and change would continually become harder and harder for us.”